patchescamerababy/copilot-api/README.md

     ./target/release/Get-Token

 ## Notice:
-1. The program will automatically save all received tokens to *token.db*.
-And the next time if the client does not provide a token, a random token in token.db is used
+1. The program will automatically save the token to SQlite's token.db.
+Next time, if the client does not provide a token, a random token in tokens.db will be used.
+2. Image input/generation is not supported.
+3. All tokens passed in will be recorded in tokens.db.
+Do not pass in invalid tokens.
-2. When `GET /v1/models` does not receive a valid token as an authorization request header and no record of token in token.db, a default JSON is returned.
+4. When `GET /v1/models` does not receive a valid Bearer request header, a random bearer in tokens.db will be used.
+If there is no record in tokens.db, the default JSON will be returned.
-3. Model *Claude-3.5-sonnet* using stream mode may have issues with responses being truncated.
-Switching to non-stream mode might alleviate this.

-# Warning
+5. The o1 series models do not support streaming.
+If *stream* is true, this program only simulates
-1. Please do not log in with a paid account.
+6. ⚠Please do not log in with a paid account.
 It is always **recommended** to log in with a **free account**.
 There is no guarantee that the account will not be banned.
-2. It is **not recommended** to run on any public network device
+7. It is **not recommended** to run on public network